 (i) the period of disqualification, whether or not it has already expired, is adjusted, if required, to what it would have been if the points removed had never been recorded; and

-(ii) if a greater period of disqualification has already been served than the adjusted period (in which case the difference is called the “excess period served”), the number of current demerit points, if any, then recorded against the person is to be reduced by cancelling one or more points according to subregulation (9).
+(ii) if a greater period of disqualification has already been served than the adjusted period (in which case the difference is called the excess period served), the number of current demerit points, if any, then recorded against the person is to be reduced by cancelling one or more points according to subregulation (9).

 (8) In the circumstances in which subregulation (7)(a) applies, a whole number of demerit points are to be credited as served, the number being at least the same proportion of the number of points that were cancelled as the period of disqualification served represents of the full period of the disqualification under section 104I or 104K, as the case requires.